onionmccabbage/pune2025/labs/js_lab.md

 ### JavaScript Exercise
+Get hold of a copy of the 'formLab.html' document from this repository

-* Create a new script file and add a suitable &lt;script&gt; tag in the HTML 'form' document you built earlier
+* Create a new script file and add a suitable &lt;script&gt; tag in the 'formLab.html' document
-* Write a function to handle the form button click event
+* Write a function to handle the button click event
 * In the HTML document, add an 'onlick()' event handler to the button
 * Remember to prevent the default form behviour